 8Validate and publish the API.

-Importing Data Quality rule specifications
+Importing Data Quality assets

 1On the right panel of the REST API page, click Import an API Definition or Import.